oprudkyi/js-error-alert/README.md

 ## About

-- tired to check browser's console log for errors ?
+- forgot to check browser's console log for errors ?
 - got complaints from users 'I click but nothing happens' ?
 - ever teached end-users how to look at browser's console ?